-Angioplasty and stent placement are common procedures to open clogged arteries in the heart.
+Angioplasty and stent placement are common procedures to open arteries in the heart that are clogged.
 These procedures are formally known as coronary angioplasty or percutaneous coronary intervention.

 Angioplasty involves the use of a tiny balloon to widen the artery.
-A stent is a tiny mesh tube that is inserted into the artery and left there to prevent the artery from closing.
-Both are typically done during a single procedure.
+A stent is a tiny wire-mesh tube that your doctor inserts into the artery.
+The stent stays in place to prevent the artery from closing.
+A cardiologist typically performs both procedures at the same time.

-The procedure is used when a fatty substance known as plaque attaches to the walls of an artery, a condition referred to as atherosclerosis.
-The build-up of plaque causes the inside of the artery to become narrower, thus restricting blood flow.
+The procedure is commonly done when a fatty substance known as plaque attaches to the walls of an artery.
+This is a condition known as atherosclerosis.
+The buildup of plaque causes the inside of the artery to narrow, restricting blood flow.

-When plaque affects the coronary arteries, it is known as coronary heart disease, a serious health condition.
-The build-up of plaque in the arteries is particularly threatening to one’s health because the coronary arteries supply the heart with fresh, oxygenated blood.
+When plaque affects the coronary arteries, it’s known as coronary heart disease — a serious health condition.
+The buildup of plaque in the arteries is particularly threatening to your health because the coronary arteries supply the heart with fresh, oxygenated blood.
 Without it, the heart can’t function.

-Angioplasty and stent placement are used for blockage of an artery or angina (persistent chest pain) that medications cannot control.
-They’re also used as an emergency procedure if the person is having a heart attack.
+Angioplasty and stent placement can alleviate the blockage of an artery and angina, orpersistent chest pain, that medications can’t control.
+They’re also emergency procedures used if someone is having a heart attack.

-Some conditions aren’t helped by angioplasty or stents.
-For example, if the main artery on the left side of the heart is affected, coronary bypass surgery could be a better option.
-A doctor might also consider coronary bypass surgery if the patient suffered multiple blockages or has diabetes.
+Angioplasty and stents can’t help some conditions.
+For example, coronary artery bypass surgery could be a better option when the main artery on the left side of the heart experiences a blockage.
+A doctor might also consider coronary bypass surgery if the patient suffered blockages in multiple arteries or has diabetes.

 Any surgical procedure carries risks.
-As angioplasty with stent placement deals with arteries of the heart, there is an increased risk of adverse effects.
+There’s an increased risk of adverse effects in angioplasty with stent placement because the procedure deals with arteries of the heart.

 The risks associated with the procedure include: